 Susan Bundy-Myrow, Ph.D.,

 a Counseling Psychologist, has specialized in working with families and children - with particular focus on Autism and other Developmental Disabilities.
 She is a Registered Association for Play Therapy Supervisor, and is an Affiliate Trainer and Supervisor at The Theraplay Institute in Chicago, where she trained with Ann Jernberg and Phyllis Booth.
 A Certified Elementary and Special Education Teacher, Dr. Bundy-Myrow earned a M.S. in Rehabilitation Counseling at Syracuse University, and a Ph.D. in Counseling Psychology from the University at Buffalo.
 She has held positions at the Heritage Centers of Buffalo, NY and Summit Education Center (formerly Language Development Program), entering Private Practice in 1984.
 In addition to her private practice, Dr. Bundy-Myrow has been a consultant to several pre-school and school-based programs, focusing on student success and behavioral support, home/school collaboration, and staff training.
 At the University at Buffalo, she teaches Child Psychiatric Fellows.
 She has served on the Boards of Directors of the Behavioral Healthcare Network and the New York State Association for Play Therapy.
 Her scholarly work includes research on play therapy for students in Special Education and book chapters regarding children with Autism.
 Dr. Bundy-Myrow has taught a variety of workshops on play therapy for mental health professionals and educational teams on evidence-based, relationship-focused methods to increase connection, regulation, and social skills.
-She has presented to professional groups in the United States, Canada, Ireland, Scotland, England, Finland, Morocco, Turkey, South Korea and Spain.
+She has presented to professional groups in the United States, Canada, Ireland, Scotland, England, Finland, Morocco, Turkey, South Korea, Spain, and China.

 David L. Myrow, Ph.D.,